-- Consolidate and extension of functional language - Knowing what to say in typical social situations - Getting used to listening to faster, more colloquial speech The five Practical English lessons revise and extend common situations such as introductions or making polite requests, and introduce and practise the language for new situations, like expressing opinions or apologizing.
-The story line involving the two main characters, Jenny and Rob, continues from where it left off in English File Pre-intermediate but it is self-standing, so it can be used equally with students who did not use the previous level.
-The lessons also highlight other key 'Social English' phrases, for example Could you tell me why...? and If you don't mind.
+- Reinforcement and extension of functional language - Knowing what to say in typical social situations - Getting used to listening to faster, more colloquial speech The five Practical English lessons review and extend common situations such as introductions or making polite requests, and introduce and practice the language for new situations, like expressing opinions or apologizing.
+The story line involving the two main characters, Jenny and Rob, continues from where it left off in American English File Level 2, but it is self-standing, so it can be used equally with students who did not use the previous level.
+The lessons also highlight other key "Social English" phrases, for example, Could you tell me why...? and If you don't mind.
 On Online Practice, students can use the interactive video to record themselves and hear their own voice in the complete conversation.
 They can also listen and record the Social English phrases.
 The Workbook provides practice of all the language from the Practical English lessons.